waywardphilosopher/lookingforwisdom/content/posts/confucius.md

 +++
 categories = ["Philosopher Files"] date = 2020-11-01T09:54:00Z
-description = ""
 draft = false
 image = "/images/Konfuzius-1770.jpg"
 slug = "confucius"
-summary = "Confucius is one of history's most influential philosophers.
+description = "Confucius is one of history's most influential philosophers.
 His insights have shaped the cultures of East Asia and beyond for centuries.
 Confucius was a reformer who aimed to refashion society on the basis of justice and virtue.
 And yet, during his lifetime, his teachings were largely ignored." tags = ["Philosopher Files"] title = "Cultivating Ritual with Confucius"